 Through the EU Engagement dataset it is possible to compare the EU member involvement for regions and sub-regions of the world.

-Personnel contribution to every single operation and mission for each EU member state were recorded.
+Personnel contributions to every single operation and mission for each EU member state were recorded.
 These variables enable the comparison of each country in terms of personnel and troops to other variables such as region of intervention, conflict characteristics, period of deployment, etc.

 The EU’s Global Engagement: A Database of CSDP Military Operations and Civilian Missions Worldwide is a free-access dataset to be used only for scientific and/or educational purposes.
 No commercial use is allowed by the copyright holders.
 The authors ask users to cite the source appropriately using the following citation: